 In order to thrive, the criminal syndicates involved in the Balkans narcotics trade need friends in high places.
 Smuggling rings with alleged links to the Turkish State are said to control the trafficking of heroin through the Balkans “cooperating closely with other groups with which they have political or religious ties” including criminal groups in Albanian and Kosovo.
 In this new global financial environment, powerful undercover political lobbies connected to organized crime cultivate links to prominent political figures and officials of the military and intelligence establishment.

 The narcotics trade nonetheless uses respectable banks to launder large amounts of dirty money.
-While comfortably removed from the smuggling operations per se, powerful banking interests in Turkey but mainly those in financial centres in Western Europe discretely collect fat commissions in a multibillion dollar money laundering operation.
+While comfortably removed from the smuggling operations per se, powerful banking interests in Turkey but mainly those in financial centers in Western Europe discretely collect fat commissions in a multibillion dollar money laundering operation.
 These interests have high stakes in ensuring a safe passage of drug shipments into Western European markets.

 The Albanian Connection

 Arms smuggling from Albania into Kosovo and Macedonia started at the beginning of 1992, when the Democratic Party came to power, headed by President Sali Berisha.
 An expansive underground economy and cross border trade had unfolded.
-A triangular trade in oil, arms and narcotics had developed largely as a result of the embargo imposed by the international community on Serbia and Montenegro and the blockade enforced by Greece against Macedonia.
+A triangular trade in oil, arms, and narcotics had developed largely as a result of the embargo imposed by the international community on Serbia and Montenegro and the blockade enforced by Greece against Macedonia.

 Industry and agriculture in Kosovo were spearheaded into bankruptcy following the IMF’s lethal “economic medicine” imposed on Belgrade in 1990.
 The embargo was imposed on Yugoslavia.
 Ethnic Albanians and Serbs were driven into abysmal poverty.
 Economic collapse created an environment which fostered the progress of illicit trade.
 In Kosovo, the rate of unemployment increased to a staggering 70 percent (according to Western sources).